-Since 2018, I have run a project to preserve and digitise the archives of the Mineworkers’ Union of Zambia (MUZ), which are located at the union’s head office in Kitwe.
+Between 2018 and 2021, I ran a project to preserve and digitise the archives of the Mineworkers’ Union of Zambia (MUZ) at the union’s head office in Kitwe.
 As the name suggests, MUZ is a trade union representing all grades of mineworkers in Zambia’s mining industry, and it traces its origins back to the African Mineworkers’ Union founded in 1948.

 I would like to continue making some contribution towards the preservation of Zambia’s past, and my real goal is a mammoth project to digitise the archives of Zambia Consolidated Copper Mines.
 I wrote a short piece about the scope and importance of this archive in 2017.